Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Introduction and main results

+\begin{obs} For the singular integral with kernel $k\in H_{r'}$, ($\alpha=0$) K. Li in \cite{Li16} give the sparse domination.
+Following the same proof of Proposition \ref{CotaSharp} in Section 5, one can obtain the sharpness in this case. \end{obs}

-The paper continues in the following way: in Section 2 we prove the sparse domination for $T_{\alpha}$.
-In Section 3 we obtain the $L^p(w^p)-L^q(w^q)$ boundedness of the sparse operator with the dependence of the $[w^r]_{A_{\frac{p}{r},\frac{q}{r}}}$ constant.
-Finally in Section 4 we give some examples to prove that the dependency of the constant given in Section 3 is optimal.
+The paper continues as follows: in the next section we present some particular operator as applications of these results.
+In Section 3 we give the sparse domination for $T_{\alpha}$.
+In Section 4 we obtain the $L^p(w^p)-L^q(w^q)$ boundedness of the sparse operator with the dependence of the $[w^r]_{A_{\frac{p}{r},\frac{q}{r}}}$ constant.
+Finally in Section 5 we give some examples to prove that the dependency of the constant given in Section 4 is optimal.